ubirch/ubirch-board-firmware/board/ubirch1r03k01/README.md

 This is the ubirch#1 board revision 0.3 (special version k0.1, Kokeshi).
 This board contains almost the same components as the r0.2 with a different cell-chip (Quectel M66) and no extra ECC chip.
-Additionally components, such as extra LEDs, a PIR and audio hardware.
+Additionally components, such as extra LEDs, a PIR, SDHC slot, and audio hardware.

 * programmable via USB or JTAG (SWD, JLink Debug Probe)
 * serial debug console is configured on PTB16 (RX) and PTB17 (TX)